chrisbuild124/Exercise-Log/README.md

 Here is the create page, follow the format that is specified here to add in an exercise:

 ![image](https://github.com/user-attachments/assets/d4c1ca0f-2b48-42c7-936d-04d8d8163124)
+It will sent an error message if not successful.

 Here is the edit page, same idea:

 ![image](https://github.com/user-attachments/assets/3d805bec-f5b2-4a92-8495-a582827556db)
+Here you can save your edits by clicking "edits".
+It will also sent an error message if not successful.

 **Background**
 - This runs on NodeJS.
 It uses express to handle API calls, MongoDB for the database, and react for the user interface (UI) for a Single Page Application.